cedricyeeky/orbital_NUShopLah-/README.md

 - React Native (Front End)
 - Firebase (Back End)
 - Git and Github (Version Control)
+- Jest (Javascript Unit Testing)

 **Database Usage**

-Currently, we have successfully integrated Google firebase to to store and mange user data for authentication (email and password login).
+We have successfully integrated Google firebase to to store and mange user data for authentication (email and password login).

-We have also managed to utilise Firebase to send authentication emails to new users to verify their email address.
+We have managed to utilise Firebase to send authentication emails to new users to verify their email address, and users can also have the ability to change and forget their password.

-We are working on integrating Firestore to group user data into different categories.
+Besides Firebase user authentication, we have utilised 2 other main Firebase features for our project: Firebase Firestore as well as Firebase storage function.

+Firebase Firestore was used to create and store different collections of user data for the different components of our app (eg. Transactions collection, Vouchers collection).

+Firebase storage function on the other hand was used to handle the storage of photo images for voucher cards created by Seller accounts.

 # Software Diagram on Current App Navigation Flow